FRC 9498- ZENSHIN Robotics

 Sponsors

-ZENSHIN, which is challenging the world, requires a large amount of funding for things such as robot production and travel expenses to train younger employees.
+ZENSHIN requires a large amount of funds for things such as robot production and travel expenses.

 Tournament participation: $6000 (1 million yen)